StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 * External systems (push method): Triggered when an external system, such as a detection tool, pushes data to TheHive

-* External systems (pull method): Triggered when TheHive retrieves data from an external system using a feeder
+* External systems (pull method): Triggered when TheHive retrieves data from an external system using an alert feeder

 ## Common use cases